clydet/github-demo/courses/linux-competency/Linux_Competency.md

 ---

-## Week 10: Disk Management and Partitioning
+## Section 10: Disk Management and Partitioning
 ### Exercise: Manage Partitions with `fdisk`
 **Objective**: Create and format a new partition.